Rotorua Floatplane Scenic Flights — Volcanic Air.

-Discover the best things to do in the North Island of New Zealand, from world-famous geothermal attractions and Maori cultural experiences to stunning beaches, island cruises, adventure tours and vibrant cities.
-Whether you’re planning a short getaway or a full North Island itinerary, explore must-do activities, top attractions and unforgettable tours across every region.
+Discover the best things to do in North Island New Zealand, from geothermal wonders in Rotorua and Māori cultural experiences to island cruises, surf beaches and vibrant cities.
+Whether you’re planning a weekend escape or a full itinerary, explore must-see attractions, guided tours and unforgettable experiences across every region.

 From the vibrant cities of Auckland and Wellington to the pristine beaches of the Bay of Islands and the geothermal wonders of Rotorua, the North Island is packed with unforgettable experiences.
-Discover dramatic volcanic landscapes in Tongariro National Park, explore golden beaches and rainforests in the Coromandel, and immerse yourself in rich M?ori culture across the region.
+Discover dramatic volcanic landscapes in Tongariro National Park, explore golden beaches and rainforests in the Coromandel, and immerse yourself in rich Maori culture across the region.

 Whether you’re seeking outdoor adventure, cultural encounters, scenic tours or family-friendly attractions, Must Do New Zealand helps you uncover the very best things to do across the North Island — making it easy to plan an unforgettable journey.